pkalivas/radiate/docs/source/engine/index.md

 # Genetic Engine

 The `GeneticEngine` is the core component.
 Once built, it manages the entire evolutionary process, including population management, fitness evaluation, and genetic operations.
-The engine itself is essentially a large iterator that produces `Generation` objects representing each generation.
+The engine itself is essentially a large iterator that produces `Generation` objects representing each step or epoch.

 ---